MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/use-teams-panels.md

     Admin of the device resource account receives an email with all the details.

+### View or update a device setting

+There are several device settings, such as about, accessibility, reboot, privacy policy that you can view or update directly from the device.
+The available device settings may differ based on the Original Equipment Manufacturer (OEM) of your device.
+Refer to the OEM's documentation for more information.

+To view or update a device setting:

+1. Tap the **Settings** icon on the Home screen.
+2. In the **Settings** pane, tap **Device settings**.
+3. In the **Device Settings** pane, tap the setting that you want to view or update.
+4. Follow the prompt on the screen to view or update the setting.

 ## Teams panels admin experience

 If you're the admin of the [Teams panel's resource account](teams-panels.md\#resource-account-provisioning), then you're also the admin of the **Panels App** on the device.
 As the **Panels App** admin, you can do all the functions mentioned in the [end-user experience](#teams-panels-end-user-experience) section, in addition to managing the **Panels App** settings on the device.

 Your Teams panels devices provide two types of admin settings.
 You must be a device admin to access the available admin settings.
 End users can't access these settings.

 - Admin settings that are specific to the device, such as display, time and date, language, bluetooth, WiFi, and so on.
-Refer to the Original Equipment Manufacturer (OEM) documentation to know more about these settings.
+Refer to the OEM documentation to know more about these settings.
 - Admin settings that are specific to **Panels App** on your device, such as wallpaper and LED indicator color.
 Only an admin of **Panels App** can access these settings.
-Since **Panels App** settings are part of the admin settings, you must be an admin of the device as well as **Panels App** to access them.
+Since **Panels App** settings are available as part of admin settings, you must have admin login credentials for both the device and **Panels App** to access **Panels App** settings.

 > [!NOTE]
-> Any updates to the **Panels App** settings done via the device, are applicable only to that specific device.
+> Any updates to the **Panels App** settings done via the device are applicable only to that specific device.
 Those updates will not impact other panels devices in your organization.
-For example, if you change the Home screen wallpaper image setting from the **Panels App** settings on the device, the wallpaper image will change only for that specific device.
+For example, if you change the Home screen wallpaper image setting from the **Panels App** settings on a device, the wallpaper image will change only for that specific device.
 >
 > To manage the Teams app settings across multiple devices in your organization, use [Microsoft Teams admin center](device-management.md).

-### Access Panels App Settings
+### Access Panels App settings

 You can access **Panels App**-specific settings by using the **Panels App Settings** option under the admin settings.
-The steps to access the **Panels App Settings** option may be slightly different based on the OEM of your device.
+The steps to access **Panels App Settings** differ slightly based on the OEM of your device.

 For a Crestron device, only device admins can view the available admin settings.
 You enter the device admin password first and then you can access all the admin settings, including **Panels App** settings.

 For a Yealink device, any user can view the available admin settings.
-But to access admin settings, you must enter the device admin password for each admin setting separately.
+But to access admin settings, you must enter the device admin password, every time for each setting.

-Perform the following steps to access the **Panels App Settings** option:
+To access the **Panels App Settings** option:

 1. Tap the **Settings** icon on the Home screen.
 2. On the **Settings** pane, tap **Device settings**.
     - For a Creston device, tap the **Admin Settings** and then enter the device admin password to access the admin-specific settings.
-    - For a Yealink device, you can view all the available admin-specific settings.
+    - For a Yealink device, you can view all the admin-specific settings.
 3. Scroll down to find the **Panels App Settings** option.
 Tap it.
     - For a Crestron device, you can access the setting now.
     - For a Yealink device, enter the device admin password to access the setting.